Business Benefits of Hiring People with a Disability

 Further employer misconceptions preventing the full inclusion of people with disability in the workforce include:

-- The perceived cost in terms of employing a person with a disability in terms of possible workplace adjustments
+- The perceived cost in terms of employing a person with disability in terms of possible workplace adjustments.

 The principles of employment are the same for people with disability as those without disability.
 The main focus should be on the skills, talents and capabilities the person with disability can bring to the workplace.